otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ## Detailed example of the Prekey Server over XMPP

-`bob@xmpp.org` wants to know how many Prekeys Messages remain unused on the Prekey Server:
+`bob@xmpp.org/notebook` wants to know how many Prekeys Messages remain unused on the Prekey Server:

-1. `bob@xmpp.org` logs in to his server (`talk.xmpp.org`).
+1. `bob@xmpp.org/notebook` logs in to his server (`talk.xmpp.org`).
-1. `bob@xmpp.org` uses service discovery to find a Prekey Server on his server (`prekey.xmpp.org`).
+1. `bob@xmpp.org/notebook` uses service discovery to find a Prekey Server on his server (`prekey.xmpp.org`).
    1. The service discovery informs the Prekey Server's long-term public key.
-1. `bob@xmpp.org` discovers the capabilities of `prekey.xmpp.org`.
+1. `bob@xmpp.org/notebook` discovers the capabilities of `prekey.xmpp.org`.
    1. `prekey.xmpp.org` is capable of all features of the Prekey Server specification.
-1. `bob@xmpp.org` asks `prekey.xmpp.org` about the number of prekeys messages it has stored for him:
+1. `bob@xmpp.org/notebook` asks `prekey.xmpp.org` about the number of prekeys
+   messages it has stored for him:
-   1. `bob@xmpp.org` deniable authenticates by using DAKEZ with `prekey.xmpp.org`.
+   1. `bob@xmpp.org/notebook` deniable authenticates by using DAKEZ with `prekey.xmpp.org`.
-   1. `bob@xmpp.org` sends a "Storage Status Message" attached to the last DAKEZ message to `prekey.xmpp.org`.
+   1. `bob@xmpp.org/notebook` sends a "Storage Status Message" attached to the last DAKEZ message to `prekey.xmpp.org`.
-   1. `bob@xmpp.org` receives a "Storage Status Message" message depending from `prekey.xmpp.org`.
+   1. `bob@xmpp.org/notebook` receives a "Storage Status Message" message from `prekey.xmpp.org`.

-`bob@xmpp.org` wants to publish/store prekey messages in the Prekey Server:
+`bob@xmpp.org/notebook` wants to publish/store prekey messages in the Prekey
+Server:

-1. `bob@xmpp.org` logs to his server (`talk.xmpp.org`).
+1. `bob@xmpp.org/notebook` logs to his server (`talk.xmpp.org`).
-1. `bob@xmpp.org` uses service discovery to find a Prekey Server on his server (`prekey.xmpp.org`).
+1. `bob@xmpp.org/notebook` uses service discovery to find a Prekey Server on his server (`prekey.xmpp.org`).
    1. The service discovery also informs the Prekey Server's long-term public key.
-1. `bob@xmpp.org` discovers the capabilities of `prekey.xmpp.org`.
+1. `bob@xmpp.org/notebook` discovers the capabilities of `prekey.xmpp.org`.
    1. `prekey.xmpp.org` is capable of all features of a Prekey Server.
-1. `bob@xmpp.org` wants to publish `prekey.xmpp.org` a client profile, a prekey profile and 5 prekey messages:
+1. `bob@xmpp.org/notebook` wants to publish `prekey.xmpp.org` a client profile,
+   a prekey profile and 5 prekey messages:
-   1. `bob@xmpp.org` deniable authenticates by using DAKEZ with `prekey.xmpp.org`.
+   1. `bob@xmpp.org/notebook` deniable authenticates by using DAKEZ with `prekey.xmpp.org`.
-   1. `bob@xmpp.org` sends a "Prekey Publication Message" attached to the last DAKEZ message to `prekey.xmpp.org`.
+   1. `bob@xmpp.org/notebook` sends a "Prekey Publication Message" attached to the last DAKEZ message to `prekey.xmpp.org` (with the values of the Prekey Ensemble).
-   1. `bob@xmpp.org` receives a "Success" or "Failure" message depending if the above operation was successful or not from `prekey.xmpp.org`.
+   1. `bob@xmpp.org/notebook` receives a "Success" or "Failure" message from `prekey.xmpp.org` if the above operation was successful or not.

 ## References